nadiamariduena/modal-basic-and-intermediary/Testimonial.md

 ### ⚠️ Some Issues

-#### IN the beginning I said that adding display flex + centering will break it, yes it will but at the end of the project you can actually add it
+#### IN the beginning I said, that adding display flex + centering will break the slider, yes it did with the set up of the start of the project, but at the end of the project you can actually add it.

 ```scss
 .testimonial-front {